albertskog/iot-workshop-plant-monitoring/README.md

     <img src=documentation/images/first-page.png width=500>
     <img src=documentation/images/add-device.png width=500>

 3. Each device can have many different sensors, or "assets".
 Add a new asset to your device by clicking `Create asset`.
-Call the asset `counter` (important!) and set the type to `Integer`.
+Call the asset `counter` and set the type to `Integer`.
+If you call your asset something else, you will need to change the code in the next step.

     <img src=documentation/images/add-asset.png width=500>